jimtng/openhab2-addons/bundles/org.openhab.binding.matter/README.md

 Thread devices require a Thread Border Router and a bluetooth enabled device to facilitate the thread joining process (typically a mobile device).
 Until there is a supported thread border router integration in openHAB and the openHAB mobile apps, it's strongly recommended to pair the device to a commercial router with thread support first (Apple TV 4k, Google Nest Hub 2, Amazon Gen 4 Echo, etc... ), then generate a matter pairing code and add the device normally.
 This will still allow openHAB to have direct access to the device using only the embedded thread border router and does not interact with the underlying providers home automation stack.

-Support for using a Open Thread Border Router has been verified to work and will be coming soon to openHAB, but in some cases requires strong expertise in IPv6 routing as well as support in our mobile clients.
+Support for using Open Thread Border Router has been verified to work and will be coming soon to openHAB, but in some cases requires strong expertise in IPv6 routing as well as support in our mobile clients.

 ## Binding Configuration